Why call a blog "Walking in Your Own Shoes" (WYOS)?

 So what's the second reason?

-The second reason for launching WYOS comes from my experience working as a communications advisor and business coach.
+The second reason for launching WYOS comes from my experience working as a communications advisor and business facilitator.

-Over the years, I have learned about an essential but surprisingly simple ingredient that magnetically charismatic people have in common:
+Over the years, I have learned about an essential but surprisingly simple ingredient that magnetically charismatic people seem to share in common:

 They Walk in Their Own Shoes; in other words, they have the ability, inherent or acquired, to move forward through life with resolve, style, clarity and humour.
 They listen to and take inspiration from others, yet trust their own worth, taste and judgement.